worldveil/dejavu/INSTALLATION.md

 Tested on Windows 7.

-If your python installation does not have pip, follow [these instructions](https://pip.pypa.io/en/latest/installing).
+If your python installation does not have `pip`, follow [these instructions](https://pip.pypa.io/en/latest/installing).

-Install numpy, scipy and matplotlib by downloading binaries from [this site](http://www.lfd.uci.edu/~gohlke/pythonlibs/) if you can't install them using pip.
-You can do the same for any other module that you can't install using pip.
+Install `numpy`, `scipy` and `matplotlib` by downloading binaries from [this site](http://www.lfd.uci.edu/~gohlke/pythonlibs/) if you can't install them using `pip`.
+You can do the same for any other module that you can't install using `pip`.

 Install
 [MySQL Community Server](https://dev.mysql.com/downloads/mysql) and